sparkbox/sshackd/README.md

 The current CA public key is:
 `ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBL8nRqMPfSXufFdO7l6flrOf3NR0cm0J7BeR5qvWfWCfP4Gk7INbVQOEiA7emaHDDT8Uz0bCWn4dGsnrhUhzrVc= asimpson@simpson-linux`

+You need to configure `ssh` to trust certs signed by the CA. Copy the CA public key somewhere on the host filesystem and then add this line to `/etc/ssh/sshd_config`:

+`TrustedUserCAKeys /path/to/ca.pub`

+Be sure to restart `sshd` after changing the config.

 To generate a new CA use `ssh-keygen -t ECDSA`.
 Then change the env variable on the server instance to the private key and copy the public key to all desired servers.